skiphansen/pano_z80/README.md

 F6 is used to toggle the display between green on black, white on black, or black on white.

-F5 is used to swap of the position of the control and caps lock keys.
+F5 is used to swap the position of the control and caps lock keys.

 F7 is used to reset Z80 processor.

 ## HW Requirements

-* A first generation Pano Logic thin client (G1, the one with a VGA port)
+* A first generation Panologic thin client (G1, the one with a VGA port)
 * A suitable 5 volt power supply
 * A USB keyboard
 * A USB Mass storage device